priyanshu-profile/GENTEEL-NEGOTIATOR/README.md

 ## Dataset Request Access

 The sample dataset can be found in sample_negochat.csv and sample_ind.csv.
+The dataset is in the cleaning process.
+The complete dataset will be available shortly.

 To request full access to the datasets, fill out the agreement form linked here.

 ## Citations